 I've been using glyphosate for about four decades.
-Roundup came to market in 1974 and its patent expired in 2000, so less expensive generic versions are now available. [iii] Glyphosate works by inhibiting certain plant-specific amino acids involved in the metabolic (energy conversion) processes.
+Roundup was brought to market in 1974 by Monsanto.
+Monsanto's Roundup patent expired in 2000 -- so less expensive generic versions are now available. [iii] Glyphosate works by inhibiting certain plant-specific amino acids involved in the metabolic (energy conversion) processes.
 The inhibition creates a blockage in plant tissues and diverts energy and resources from other plant processes, eventually killing the plant.
 Think of it like slowly choking the plant, cutting off key energy resources, and diverting energy from other necessary processes.
 As an additional important point, these amino acids are only involved in plant metabolic systems, they are not relevant to animal/human metabolic systems.
 As such, the plant amino acid inhibitors will not directly impact people.

 The glyphosate chemical formula is:

 Notice the P at the end, this stands for Phosphorus.
 As a phosphonate, glyphosate inhibits a phosphate synthesis process.
 Ironic as phosphorus by itself is a plant fertilizer.
 In fact, if you keep fertilizer stored in your shed or garage, it will almost certainly have phosphorus.
 Phosphorus is the middle number in chemical percentages found in most fertilizers.
 10-10-10 fertilizer has an equal 10% contribution of Nitrogen, Phosphorus, and Potassium.
 So depending on the chemical context, phosphorus can be a plant killer or a plant grower.